Brant/django-noodles/README.md

 ### TitleDateSlug
 TitleDateSlug is a subclass of LittleSlugger.
 It's attributes are 'title', 'date', and 'slug'.
 Slug is derived from the title.

 The date attribute could be used as something like a publish date.
-It does not auto-populate.
+If left blank at save, it will auto populate to 5 days in the future.

 Website Metadata
 ----------------